 Graduates go into a wide variety of careers including the Civil Service, international organisations, the media, finance and industry, law, politics, teaching, social work, and academic research.
 Those intending to become professional economists go on to do the graduate degrees that are now universal requirements for this.

-Margaryta KlymakFellow & Tutor in Development Economics
+Margaryta KlymakFellow & Tutor in Economics

 Karen Margrethe NielsenFellow & Tutor in Philosophy; Associate Professor in Philosophy

 Patricia OwensFellow & Tutor in International Relations; Professor of International Relations